cohorte/cohorte.github.io/docs/herald/index.md

 Message headers are set by the Message constructor or by the sending service calls.
 At any way, you should not modify headers manually.

-The following snipet provides the list of all possible Message headers.
-They are defined on `herald` module :

-{% highlight python %}
-MESSAGE_HEADER_UID = "uid"
-"""
-Message header containing the message Unique IDentifier.
-It is set by the Message constructor.
-Can not be modified with "set_header" method
-"""

-MESSAGE_HEADER_TIMESTAMP = "timestamp"
-"""
-Message header containing the creation date of the message.
-It is set by the Message constructor.
-Can not be modified with "set_header" method
-"""

-MESSAGE_HEADER_SENDER_UID = "sender-uid"
-"""
-Message header containing the UID of the sender of the message.
-"""

-MESSAGE_HEADER_SEND_MODE = "send-mode"
-"""
-Message header containing the sending mode (fire, post, send)
-"""

-MESSAGE_HEADER_REPLIES_TO = "replies-to"
-"""
-Message header containing the UID of the original message that triggered the creation of the response message containing this header (case of send mode).
-"""
-{% endhighlight %}

-Two other headers are added to the message when received by a peer :

-{% highlight python %}
-MESSAGE_HEADER_ACCESS = "access"
-"""
-Message header containing the access on which this message was received (only for MessageReceived)
-"""

-MESSAGE_HEADER_REPLIED = "replied"
-"""
-Message header containing a tag indicating if the message is replied or not (only for MessageReceived with header MESSAGE_HEADER_SEND_MODE sets to "send") ""
-{% endhighlight %}

 For each of this headers and base data, the Message class provides properties to quickly retrieve the required (meta)data.